Tomasz Karasiński

-Tomasz Karasiński (born 25 November 1973) is a Polish former footballer.
-He was in the broad squad of Stal Stalowa Wola when they played in the Ekstraklasa (without his debut).
+Tomasz Karasiński (born 25 November 1973) is a Polish former footballer who played as a midfielder.
+He was in the broad squad of Stal Stalowa Wola when they played in the Ekstraklasa, without making a debut.
 On 13 October 1999, he made his Polish Cup debut, as he played the entire game for Tłoki Gorzyce against KS Myszków.

 In the past, he was the top scorer of the III liga (then the third tier), as a footballer in Tłoki Gorzyce.